beaverbuilder/documentation/beaver-themer/field-connections/wordpress-custom-fields.md

 2. Apply the changes by clicking **Publish**.

 :::info
 If you have previously added WordPress custom fields, you'll notice a dropdown menu that presents a list of all existing custom fields.
-To add a new custom field, simply click on the **Enter New** button.
+To add a new custom field, click on the **Enter New** button.
 :::

 ![Add a WordPress Custom Field](/img/beaver-themer/field-connections--wp-custom-fields--3.jpg)